 6. Underlying Mental Health Conditions

 Emotional changes may also be a symptom of an underlying mental health condition, such as a mood disorder, an anxiety disorder, or a personality disorder.
-It is important to note that diagnosis of mental health conditions should only be done by a qualified professional such as a psychiatrist or clinical psychologist.
+It is important to note that diagnosis of mental health conditions should only be made by a qualified professional such as a psychiatrist, clinical psychologist or take counselling service.
 If you have concerns regarding possible mental health conditions, seek medical help.

 Have you ever looked back on hindsight at your reaction to an event and thought to yourself, “Why was I so emotional about that?”
 Perhaps you noticed that you were more emotional than you had expected to be, or more emotional than you would usually have been in such a situation, which caught you by surprise.
 Stress can intensify our emotions.